ladybirdweb/faveo-server-images/_pages/home.md

 <a id="markdown-requirements" name="requirements"></a>
 ## Requirements

-If you don't want to use Docker, the best way to setup the project is to use the same configuration that [Homestead](https://laravel.com/docs/homestead) uses.
+The best way to setup the project is to use the same configuration that [Homestead](https://laravel.com/docs/homestead) uses.
 Basically, Faveo depends on the following:

 -   **Apache** (with mod_rewrite enabled) or **Nginx** or **IIS**
 -   **Git**